amoh-godwin/threads_image_viewer/article/thread.md

 # Threading PyQt5/Qml Applications

 Threading is such an important topic in GUI application development without that your app is gonna freeze.
 And yet python native threading system make it so easy.
 Qt comes with its on threading system.
-I think that where in there is a standard library that can handle a task, you shouldn't use a third-party library.
 This tutorial will discuss threading in python which is also how threading in Qml is done.
+If you want to study Qt's provided threading classes, read more here.